CampNowhere/DarkCastle/README.md

 *** Warning the ciphers contained in this program are still undergoing cryptanalysis

 *** Warning: this product is for non-production use.
-If you want production level crytpo, use OpenSSL or libsodium
+If you want production level crypto, use OpenSSL or libsodium

 DarkCastle is an authenticated file encryption program aiming to provide a large collection of community ciphers.
 This program is intended for educational use until full cryptanalysis can be completed.